projects

 4. Tread lightly on the earth to avoid molehill compaction and tunnel collapse.
 Molehills can be lightly raked over for aesthetic purposes if required.

-5. As well as raising land levels, UP AND UNDER TM offers the additional benefit that the underground network of tunnels can also serve as drainage channels in the event of flooding thus helping to protect your property (though the moles may drown).
+5. As well as raising land levels, UP AND UNDER offers the additional benefit that the underground network of tunnels can also serve as drainage channels in the event of flooding thus helping to protect your property (though the moles may drown).

 6. Keep adding organic matter to your soil to ensure a mole-friendly habitat is maintained.

-Not only is UP AND UNDER TM effective in areas of potential coastal flooding - we believe significant benefits will also be experienced in areas which are vulnerable to river flooding or run-off after major rainstorms, subject to soil suitability (land covered in concrete or tarmac is not only more vulnerable to flooding due to its non-permeability, it's also pretty unpopular with moles...).
+Not only is UP AND UNDER effective in areas of potential coastal flooding - we believe significant benefits will also be experienced in areas which are vulnerable to river flooding or run-off after major rainstorms, subject to soil suitability (land covered in concrete or tarmac is not only more vulnerable to flooding due to its non-permeability, it's also pretty unpopular with moles...).

 Interested?

-1. Just drop us a line at upandunder@flyintheface.com, letting us know the location of of your proposed UP AND UNDER TM action and attaching your agreement to the Mole Protection Charter.
+1. Just drop us a line at upandunder@flyintheface.com, letting us know the location of of your proposed UP AND UNDER action and attaching your agreement to the Mole Protection Charter.

 2. If accepted onto the scheme, we will email confirmation and contact you to arrange your collection of your starter pack of moles (Note: you will have to catch them yourself).